 Photo Essays do not count towards Photographer of the Year Awards.

 Photographer of the Year (for each skill level) Awards:

 Require at least one entry from at least four of the five categories: Assigned Topic, Pictorial, Natural Things, Nature (ie Nature Trophy entries) and Print.

 Any image (print or digital image) entered into any RHCC Competition must be substantially different from any image entered by the same maker in a previous RHCC Competition.

 Here are links to the detailed rules for entering the various competitions.
 They appear in the “Competition Information” item in the Competitions menu, together with some more information on preparing images for competitions.

 Download this handy pdf 2019-20 Wallet card-comp deadlines file which lists all of the competition due dates and keep it in your wallet or purse for easy reference.
-(Note: this wallet card will be available when the dates for the 2019-2020 season are established)
+Please note that deadlines are subject to change, so check with the club calendar for the most recent information.